 Best Ultimate Rewards Credit Cards

-Chase Sapphire Preferred
+Chase Sapphire Reserve®

 Ink Business Preferred℠ Credit Card

 |Full Ultimate Rewards Rights||Partial Ultimate Rewards Rights*|

 Chase Sapphire Preferred® Card

-Irrespective of which Chase credit card you have or how you use it, the points system that the rewards program operates on guarantees you at least one point in return for every dollar you spend.
-However, in addition to this basic rate, there are other ways you can increase your rewards earnings.
+No matter which Ultimate Rewards credit card you have or how you use it, you’ll get least one point in return for every dollar you spend.
+But there are many ways to earn more.
+And there’s no limit on how many points you can earn.